zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 ### Z-ROOT-MATCH-1
-The hintfile loads a broken root zone.
-The tested root zone is the dedicated root zone via undelegated data, and all matches.
+The scenario specific hintfile loads a broken root zone (scenario specific).
+The tested root zone is the test case standard root zone via undelegated data, and all matches.

 * Zone: . (root)
   * Dedicated hintfile.